How to Be a YouTube Vlogger: 8 Rules to Achieve a Successful Vlog

 Vlogging is much more personal than blogging and not for everyone, however; in today's YouTube era it wouldn't hurt to give it a try.

-Overall younger millennials prefer multimedia content over written material but it's not an automatic death sentence.
+Overall younger millennials and Gen Z prefers multimedia content over written material, but it's not an automatic death sentence.

 You don't have to sacrifice your blog content to appeal to the younger masses.
 For example if you're a tech blogger, then you can definitely vlog about technology.